anas1412/scripts/README.md

 ### `gemini_helper.py`

 *   **Purpose:** This script is a silent command-line fixer.
 If a command fails, you can pipe its output to this script, and it will provide a raw, corrected shell command based on the error.
-It provides no explanation, only the fix.
 *   **Usage:**
     ```bash
     # Example of a failed command